wheredoesyourmindgo/serenity-qmk/users/wheredoesyourmindgo/readme.md

 - Layers can be held/stuck using the "g" & "m" keys (right and left of Shift mod respectively) while activating a layer.
 Use cases include persistence of the Keyboard Mouse, or performing numerical data entry with the Lower_layer active for extended periods.
 Un-stick layers by tapping the respective layer key again.
 - Easy and flexible capslock; Capslock can be toggled on/off with a Higher+r press.
 Additionally,
   - Caps-word can be toggled with a double left shift tap.
 Capslock will disable at the first occurrence of a space, comma, semi-colon, colon, period(dot), escape, tab, or enter tap.
   - Caps-sentence can be toggled with a double right shift tap.
-Capslock will disable at the first occurrence of a period(dot), escape, tab, or enter tap.
+Capslock will disable at the first occurrence of a period(dot), escape, or enter tap.
 - Media/Keyboard Function layer contains a hotkey for hiding active window and muting volume in one single keypress. 💍
 - (macOS) An additional shortcut within the Higher layer on the "b" key doubles as a word, line, all select when single, double, and triple tapped respectively.
 This text select expansion functionality is reminiscent to how double, triple, and quadruple mouse clicks behaves (note - line select via double tap may not work as intended on lines that soft wrap).
 - (macOS) Additional Layer for OS shortcuts, activated with escape key press and hold.
 See keymap.c